mooreds/docs-1/references/sql-operations.md

 **Object construction**

-Columns selection construct a JSON object for each item in the 'data source' based on the specified `<column-expression>`s and `<column-alias>`s.
+Column selection constructs a JSON object for each item in the data source based on the specified `<column-expression>`s and `<column-alias>`s.

 The `<column-expression>`s and `<column-alias>`s are used in the same order as they appear in the query.

-Each `<column-expression>` will be calculated and resolved.
-The resolved value can be immediate value \(number, string or boolean\), JSON object or JSON array.
+Each `<column-expression>` will be calculated and resolved to a value.
+The resolved value can be a scalar value \(number, string or boolean\), JSON object or JSON array.

-For `<path>` the resolve process will do a lookup for each `<key>` in the current location in the JSON object.
-The value that is found will be used as the resolved value. if `<path>` ends with `.*` - the value will be all the fields that were found under the last `<key>`
-If a `<key>` is being resolved but the current item is not a JSON object, the resolve will stop and the value will be considered as 'not found'.
-If a `<key>` is being resolved and the current item is a JSON object that doesn't contain the same key, the resolve will stop and the value will be considered as 'not found'.
+When resolving a `<path>`, lookups are done recursively into the JSON object for each path component.
+If no value is found at that `<path>`, the field is not included in the output result.

+A `.*` at the end of a `<path>` works as a 'spread' operator, copying each key at the current location into the result object.

 For `<connector-alias>.<path>` - the resolve process will resolve the specified `<path>` only under the results from the table that was marked with the specified alias.
 If no table was marked with `<connector-alias>` the resolve will stop and the value will be considered as 'not found'.